thejunglejane/unit-testing-seminar/_source/index.rst

    pip install -r requirements.txt

 Either of these will install all of the dependencies for you.
-Now, you can launch Jupyter and run all the notebooks.
+Now, you can build the docs locally and run the examples.

 .. _here: https://github.com/thejunglejane/unit-testing-seminar/fork
 .. _virtual environment: https://docs.python.org/3/tutorial/venv.html